In the Val di Tinne, a remote valley near the Villandro Alp, the St. Elizabeth Gallery is located, which is still accessible today.

 Only a few years ago the St. Elizabeth and St. Laurence Galleries were extensively restored.
 Today the Cultural and Museum Association of Villandro offers interesting guided tours that take you on a journey into the past in one of the few mines of South Tyrol.
 And how to reach the Villandro Silver Mine in the Valle Isarco valley?
 From the "Mühlele" tavern towards Lazfons starts a beautiful but demanding hike, which first leads to the miners' church of St. Anna at 1,133 m a.s.l. and then further on to the mine (2.5 hours).
 The views on the Dolomites are unique.
 Alternatively, there is a parking space 300 m below the gallery for those arriving by car.

-guided tour of the St. Elizabeth Gallery (on a regular basis, about 1.5 hours):
+guided tour St. Elizabeth Gallery (on a regular basis):

 € 9.00 adults, young people (16-18 years)